“I’m literally living my dream. I know that is going to sound odd to some people, but I have always wanted to do this, and now I’m finally doing it!”

 Susanne is one of the most enthusiastic bus drivers you’ll ever meet.
 She loves every aspect of the job; from learning the routes, to conversing with the customers, to working closely with the control room and the wider team.
 But perhaps her favourite part (the part that makes her eyes light up when she talks about it), is getting to drive the 14-tonne bus (the weight of about 4 midsize cars) around hilly Sheffield.

-Susanne didn’t take her driving test until she was 41, and aged 45, she has found her perfect job; working for First Bus.
+Susanne didn’t take her driving test until she was 41, and aged 45, she has found her perfect job; working for a South Yorkshire bus company.
 After growing up in Liverpool, Susanne moved to Sheffield in her late 20s, to be close to family.
 She has done various jobs over the years, but nothing that has given her the satisfaction that she gets today.

 This new job has been a lifeline for Susanne and her family.
 After experiencing difficulties in her last role, where she worked in manufacturing, Susanne visited her GP and was signed off with work related stress.